 Our Calme Weighted Quilt Set promotes calm using Deep Pressure Stimulation to mimic the feeling of being held or hugged.
 The gentle pressure from this quilt can help to slow your heart rate and breathing, which may make it easier to fall asleep.

 Just like noise is an environmental factor that can be disruptive to sleep, light also affects how well we fall asleep and wake up.
 Darkness promotes relaxation and stimulates the production of melatonin.
 This hormone helps to regulate our sleep-wake cycle!

 If you think you may benefit from blocking out unwanted light (and noise too!), try our Linen Look Blackout Drapery Panel.
-An affordable and stylish option for bedrooms and nurseries, and available in three tasteful colours.
-Our Mulberry Silk Eye Mask are a luxurious way to help block out light!
+For a smaller alternative, our Mulberry Silk Eye Masks are a luxurious way to help block out light!

 3. Cooling Bedding

 For those who run hot, or who live in warm climates, temperature may be behind any sleep difficulties!
 Heat increases wakefulness, and decreases the duration of some of the sleep cycles integral to a healthy sleep.